ByConity/ByConity/CONTRIBUTING.md

 If you have already adopted terms and conditions of the CLA, you are able to provide your contributes.
 When you submit your pull request, please add the following information into it:

 ```
-I hereby agree to the terms of the CLA available at: [link].
+I hereby agree to the terms of the CLA available at:
 ```

 Replace the bracketed text as follows:
-* [link] is the link at the current version of the CLA (you may add here a link https://yandex.ru/legal/cla/?lang=en (in English) or a link https://yandex.ru/legal/cla/?lang=ru (in Russian).

 It is enough to provide us such notification once.